Ohlweiler11/Exper/README.md

 # Exper
 Tool for uncertainty calculation, graph plotting and funtion approximation for experimental science

-_Don't forget to add Exper to your experiment references!_
+_Don't forget to add Exper to your references!_

 ## Installation
 To use the base functionalities of Exper, you need to download: